-The most effective control of diffuse knapweed is prevention.
-In some situations, cultivation combined with re-seeding, fertilization and irrigation have been part of an effective control regimen.
+The most effective control of meadow knapweed is prevention.
 Above all, prevent plants from going to seed.
+Meadow knapweed has been grown for winter forage intentionally in the past and is still sometimes grown as an ornamental garden plant and is sometimes introduced as a component in wildflower seed mixtures.
+Review the ingredients of wildflower mixes to avoid accidental introduction, and avoid using wildflower mixes with unidentified seed components entirely.
 To prevent plants from spreading from known infestations, carefully clean vehicles, boots, clothing, and pets after visiting infested areas.

-► Manual / Mechanical
+Manual / Mechanical